-Unit Unit Major Learning Outcomes (in cognitive domain) Topics and Sub-topics Unit - I 1a.
-Solve the given simple problems 1.1 Functions and Limits: Differential based on functions. a) Concept of function and simple Calculus 1b.
-Solve the given simple examples problems based on rules of b) Concept of limits without examples. differentiation.
-1.2 Derivatives: 1c.
-Obtain the derivatives of a) Rules of derivatives such as sum,
+Unit Major Cognitive Domain Learning Topics and Sub-topics Outcomes Unit - I 1a.
+Solve the given simple problems 1.1 Functions and Limits : Differentia based on functions. a) Concept of function and simple l Calculus 1b.
+Solve the given simple problems examples based on rules of differentiation. b) Concept of limits without

-Unit Major Learning Outcomes Topics and Sub-topics (in cognitive domain) logarithmic, exponential functions.
+Unit Major Cognitive Domain Learning Topics and Sub-topics Outcomes 1c.
+Obtain the derivatives of logarithmic, exponential functions.
 1d.
-Apply the concept of differentiation to find equation of tangent and normal.
-1e.
-Apply the concept of differentiation to calculate maxima and minima and radius of curvature of given problem. product, quotient of functions. b) Derivative of composite functions (chain Rule), implicit and parametric functions. c) Derivatives of inverse, logarithmic and exponential functions.
-1.3 Applications of derivative: a) Second order derivative without examples. b) Equation of tangent and normal c) Maxima and minima d) Radius of curvature Unit- II Integral Calculus 2a.
-Solve the given problem(s) based on rules of integration.
+Apply the concept of differentiation to find given equation of tangent and normal 1e.
+Apply the concept of differentiation to calculate maxima and minima and radius of curvature for given function. examples.
+1.2 Derivatives : a) Rules of derivatives such as sum, product, quotient of functions. b) Derivative of composite functions (chain Rule), implicit and parametric functions. c) Derivatives of inverse, logarithmic and exponential functions.
+1.3 Applications of derivative : a) Second order derivative without examples. b) Equation of tangent and normal c) Maxima and minima d) Radius of curvature Unit- II Integral Calculus 2a.
+Solve the given simple problem(s) based on rules of integration.
 2b.
 Obtain the given simple integral(s) using substitution method.
 2c.
 Integrate given simple functions using the integration by parts.
 2d.
 Evaluate the given simple integral by partial fractions.
 2.1 Simple Integration: Rules of integration and integration of standard functions.
 2.2 Methods of Integration: a) Integration by substitution. b) Integration by parts c) Integration by partial fractions.
-Unit- III Applications of Definite Integration 3a.
+Unit- III Applicatio ns of Definite Integration 3a.
 Solve given simple problems based on properties of definite integration.
 3b.
 Apply the concept of definite integration to find the area under the given curve(s).
 3c.
 Utilize the concept of definite integration to find area between given two curves.
 3d.
 Invoke the concept of definite integration to find the volume of revolution of given surface.
 3.1 Definite Integration: a) Simple examples b) Properties of definite integral (without proof) and simple examples.
-3.2 Applications of integration: a) Area under the curve. b) Area between two curves. c) Volume of revolution.
-Unit-IV First Order First Degree Differential Equations 4a.
+3.2 Applications of integration : a) Area under the curve. b) Area between two curves. c) Volume of revolution.
+Unit-IV First Order First Degree Differentia I Equations 4a.
 Find the order and degree of given differential equations.
 4b.
-Form simple differential equations for given engineering problem(s).
+Form simple differential equations for given simple engineering problem(s).
 4c.
-Solve the given differential equations using the method of variable separable.
+Solve given differential equations using the method of variable separable.
 4d.
-Solve the given problems based on linear differential equations.
-4.1 Concept of differential equation 4.2 Order, degree and formation of differential equation.
+Solve the given simple problems 4.1 Concept of differential equation 4.2 Order, degree and formation of differential equation.
 4.3 Solution of differential equation a.
 Variable separable form. b.
 Linear differential equation.
-4.4 Application of differential equations and related engineering problems.
+4.4 Application of differential equation. problems